invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 `diffusion_pytorch_model.fp16.safetensors`.
 The name of the folder is the name of the model.

-Diffuser-style ControlNet models are available at HuggingFace (http://huggingface.co) and accessed via their repo IDs (identifiers in the format "author/modelname").
+🤗 Diffusers-format ControlNet models are available at HuggingFace (http://huggingface.co) and accessed via their repo IDs (identifiers in the format "author/modelname").